Welcome to the Wagner family homepage

 Explanation of feudal titles

-It is a title with legal and feudal rights.
-The British landed gentry is a social class that ranks above the so-called bourgeoisie but below the British peerage and has no rights to a seat in the House of Lords.
+It is a historical title with legal and feudal rights.
+It serves to preserve culture and values.
+The British landed gentry is a social class that ranks above the so-called bourgeoisie but below the British peerage and has no claim to a seat in the House of Lords.

-The feudal nobility originated in the Middle Ages and derived its status from a fief or landholding.
+The feudal nobility has its origins in the Middle Ages and derived its status from a fief or landholding.

-The current Baron of Patrixbourne and Lord of Cotton Manor now holds only the titles of the aforementioned lordship.
-He no longer has any property rights to the former lands and does not claim any land.
+The current Baron of Patrixbourne and Lord of Cotton Manor now bears only the titles of the aforementioned dominion.
+He no longer holds any property rights to the former estates and makes no claim to land.

 The purpose of this website is to preserve the title, history and tradition.